Eleniac/Coding-Quiz/README.md

 ``

 # Usage
 This coding quiz utilizes HTML, CSS and Javascript.
-The HTML document provides the structure for the quiz layout and hwo the buttons and timer will show on the page.
+The HTML document provides the structure for the quiz layout and how the buttons and timer will show on the page.
+The css provides a standard style for the page and uses tags and classes to identify specific buttons.
+Javascript utilizes functions to create transitions during the quiz.
+Javascript